Written by Rikard 14 years in construction, infrastructure and owner-side project management €150M+ in governed project value.

 Before you make an offer on a Greek property, confirm three things.
 First, that you have an independent technical advisor, not one recommended by the selling agent.
 Second, that the offer is conditional on a satisfactory building survey.
 Third, that your legal and technical review will run in parallel, not sequentially.

 These are not complicated requirements.
 They are what any experienced buyer would apply in their home market.
-The property inspection service exists precisely for this situation: buyers who want independent technical assessment before they commit.
+The property inspection service exists precisely for this situation, available across Athens, Crete, the Ionian Islands, the Peloponnese, Mykonos and Rhodes

 The keys are easy to get.
 What you inherit with them is a different question, and it deserves an answer before you sign.